 It is important to remember that:

-- The party that is providing intellectual property rights to another party is called the licensor; and
+The party that is providing intellectual property rights to another party is called the licensor

-- The party that is receiving intellectual property rights from another party is called the
+The party that is receiving intellectual property rights from another party is called the licensee

 Example of a Licensing Agreement

 In May 2018, Nestle and Starbucks entered into a $7.15 billion coffee licensing deal.
-Nestle (the licensee) agreed to pay $7.15 in cash to Starbucks (the licensor) for exclusive rights to sell Starbucks’ products (single serve coffee, teas, bagged beans, etc.) around the world through Nestle’s global distribution network.
+Nestle (the licensee) agreed to pay $7.15 billion in cash to Starbucks (the licensor) for exclusive rights to sell Starbucks’ products (single-serve coffee, teas, bagged beans, etc.) around the world through Nestle’s global distribution network.
 Additionally, Starbucks will receive royalties from the packaged coffees and teas sold by Nestle.

 The licensing agreement provided Starbucks with the ability to drive brand recognition outside of its North American operations through Nestle’s distribution networks.
 For Nestle, the company gained access to Starbucks’ products and strong brand image.